 Address Other Contributing Factors

-Many people following the keto diet might never get a keto rash.
-But if you are one of the unlucky ones, like me, please don’t panic.
+Many people following keto diet might never get keto rash.
+But if you are one of the unlucky one, like me, please don’t panic.
 Most of the time it resolves by itself without any medications.
 There are several ways you can prevent keto rash.
 Some of them are listed below.

 The keto diet drastically changes the way your body uses food for energy.
 These changes can lead to a range of side effects, including the keto rash.
-However, all side effects due to ketogenic diet are temporary.
+However, all keto side effects are temporary.
 Once they subside in a couple of weeks’ time, you’ll only experience the benefits which make so many dieters return to keto eating again and again.